privacygmail cleanupemail security

 1. Review connected apps regularly

-• Gmail Settings → See all settings → Accounts → Check connected apps
+• Gmail Settings → See all settings → Accounts → check connected apps

-• Revoke apps you no longer actively use
+• Revoke apps you no longer use

-• Verify permissions granted to each
+• Verify the permissions each one has

 2. Use dedicated cleanup sessions

-• Connect tool specifically for cleanup session
+• Connect the tool just for a cleanup session

-• Revoke access immediately after cleanup complete
+• Revoke access right after the cleanup's done

 • Reconnect only when you need to clean up again

-• Minimize exposure window
+• Keep the exposure window short

-3. Monitor for unusual activity
+3. Watch for unusual activity

-• Check Gmail activity log regularly
+• Check your Gmail activity log now and then

 • Watch for unexpected emails sent

-• Verify no unauthorized access attempts
+• Verify there are no unauthorized access attempts

 • Review security alerts